-Unlike some, my adoptive parents were open and willing to discuss the questions I had regarding my story, one of these being my birth certificate.
-I wanted to see it, hoping the piece of paper would somehow seal a bit of my identity I had always been looking for.
+Growing up, I knew of my biological mother’s name but was unaware of my father’s.
+I approached my adoptive mom, asking her if she had my birth certificate.
+I figured that the missing piece of information would be on that piece of paper.
 Opening the filing cabinet, my mom shuffled through the drawer of important documents and handed me the cream colored piece of paper.
-I grabbed it, glancing down at it with an overwhelming excitement that only adoptees can understand.
-But, under mother and father, there were different names filling in the spaces.
+Grabbing it eagerly, I glanced down at it with an overwhelming excitement; a lifelong question answered with only my glance.
+But under mother and father, there were different names filling in the spaces.

 My adopted parents.